matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 298) Explain different types of SQL Joins?
 Answer: SQL Joins are used to combine rows from two or more tables based on a related column between them:
-a) INNER JOIN: Returns only the rows where there is a match in both tables on the specified condition.
+a) 'INNER JOIN': Returns only the rows where there is a match in both tables on the specified condition.
-b) LEFT JOIN: Returns all the rows from the left table and the matching rows from the right table.
+b) 'LEFT JOIN': Returns all the rows from the left table and the matching rows from the right table.
 If there is no match, NULL values are returned from columns from the right table.
-c) RIGHT JOIN: Returns all the rows from the right table and the matching rows from the left table.
+c) 'RIGHT JOIN': Returns all the rows from the right table and the matching rows from the left table.
 If there is no match, NULL values are returned from columns from the left table.
-d) FULL JOIN: Returns all the rows when there is a match in either the left or right table.
+d) 'FULL JOIN': Returns all the rows when there is a match in either the left or right table.
 If there is no match, NULL values are returned for columns from the table without a match.

 299) What are the primary key and foreign key in SQL?